Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 Bridge is a helper package that sends transactions to heimdall on behalf of validators.
 All interactions with other chains happens via this bridge.

-> NOTE: Skip this part of the step for Stage 0 as this is needed only when you stake to participate in validation and need to send transactions.

 ```js